Medical Leave of Absence

 - If you do not plan to return from MLOA until the following academic year, you must complete all financial aid applications for that year.

-- Undergraduate students: Visit the Office of Housing and Residential Experience in Branscomb Quad to discuss your move-out plan and obtain sign-off.
+- Undergraduate students: Visit Housing and Residential Experience in Branscomb Quad to discuss your move-out plan and obtain sign-off.
 Students taking an MLOA must check out of housing within 48 hours.

 Returning from an MLOA:

-- Student must submit the following required MLOA documentation to the Office of Student Care Coordination (OSCC) by the relevant deadline below:
+- Students must submit the following required MLOA documentation to SCC by the relevant deadline below:

 - MLOA Treatment Provider Report(s) completed by any and all providers who provided treatment during your MLOA;